- Located by fells & River Duddon

 [Wordsworth writing, it is believed, of the stepping stones that cross the river below The Low Farm.]

-The accommodation consists of a farmhouse kitchen, dining room, living room, snug / second living room, downstairs cloakroom, utility / drying room (in adjoining barn), 2 double bedrooms, 1 twin bedroom, bunk room, family bathroom and shower room.
+The accommodation consists of a farmhouse kitchen, dining room, living room, snug / second living room, downstairs cloakroom, utility / drying room (in adjoining barn), 2 double bedrooms, 1 twin bedroom (+ pull out bed), bunk room, family bathroom and shower room.
 There is free wifi (up to 2.0 mb/s) and a coin operated pay phone (mobile signal poor).
 Each room is described in more detail below:

 Kitchen: Stable door in stone entrance porch opens into a beautiful, spacious farmhouse kitchen with oak worktops, beamed ceiling, stable door to back garden, Aga, small table with 3 chairs, electric oven, hob, fridge, freezer, dishwasher, microwave, toaster, kettle and all the utensils, crockery and cutlery you would need.